Crime-associated inequality in geographical access to education: Insights from the municipality of Rio de Janeiro

 In: São Paulo in the Twenty-First Century.
 Routledge, 2016

-Convert Brazil's quarterly PNADC survey data into monthly time series.
-Achieves 96% determination rate using IBGE's technical rules and birthday constraints.
+Convert Brazil's quarterly PNADC survey data into monthly, fortnightly, and weekly time series, and mensalize IBGE SIDRA aggregate series.
+Achieves ~97% monthly determination using IBGE's technical rules and birthday constraints, with calibrated survey weights.
+Includes an interactive dashboard for exploring 86+ official series.

 With Rafael H.M.
 Pereira (IPEA)